FindMySchool LogoFindMySchool

 What matters more than naming a single destination is how transition is handled.
 Families should look for a clear, structured approach in Year 6, including liaison with receiving schools, pupil wellbeing work around change, and practical support for pupils who find transitions harder.
 Given the school’s explicit focus on relationships and inclusion, it would be reasonable to expect transition planning to be an established strength, but it is worth checking how this is operationalised for pupils with additional needs, not just the average child.

-Reception applications are coordinated by Warwickshire, and the key dates for the September 2026 intake are clearly published.
-The deadline for applications is 4.00pm on 15 January 2026, and offers are issued on 16 April 2026.
+Reception applications are coordinated by Warwickshire, and the key dates for the September 2027 intake are clearly published.
+Applications open on 1 November 2026, the deadline is 15 January 2027, and offers are issued on 16 April 2027.

-Demand is currently higher than supply in the entry data you provided, with 93 applications for 53 offers, a ratio of 1.75 applications per place, and the school is recorded as oversubscribed.
-In practice, this means small differences in priority criteria can determine outcomes.
+In practice, small differences in priority criteria can determine outcomes.
 If you are trying to judge how realistic your chances are, FindMySchool’s Map Search is the sensible first step for checking your practical position relative to the school, then confirm the current oversubscription criteria in Warwickshire’s published arrangements.

 Open events and tours are referenced on the school site, and for a school with an Outstanding Early Years judgement, touring during a normal school day can be especially informative.
 You are looking for how adults communicate with children, how routines are run, and whether learning time feels purposeful without becoming pressured.